dalyw01/NightWatch/README.md

 Install node from here - https://nodejs.org/en/

-Create new_folder
+Create a folder called **new_folder**

 ```
 mkdir new_folder
 ```

-Create nightwatch.js file and put this in
+Create **nightwatch.js** file with the following contents -

 ```
 require('./node_modules/nightwatch/bin/runner.js');
 ```

-From the command line run an npm init
+From the command line run, inside new_folder tun the following -

 ```
-daly:learnNightwatch dalyw01$ npm init
+npm init
 ```

 You will be prompted with commands, press ENTER to the following (or enter the information) -